jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME 3 Extensions

-You will need to install two GNOME 3 extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
+You will need to install the listed GNOME 3 extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.

 1) Caffeine
 1) Dash to Dock